Skip to main content

 2. Check the requirements and restrictions:

-Some programs, especially those which are in high demand, such as medicine, dentistry and pharmacy, have a strictly regulated admissions process.
+Some programs, especially those that are in high demand, such as medicine, dentistry and pharmacy, have a strictly regulated admissions process.
 This regulation could be local (only applying to particular universities) or nationwide (applying to universities all across the country).
 This is because of the high competition for getting into these programs.
 As such, universities often require students to meet a particular cut-off grade of their previous course of study, attend a selection interview or pass an exam.

 3. Prepare your application: